-Website analytics that looks at the total page views and visits from the public on popular links from each clinic website and approximately 21.1% of the total 'clicks' were on Booking an Appointment.
+Website analytics that looks at the total page views and visits from the public on popular links from each clinic website and approximately 49% of the 'click's in this period were on Booking an Appointment.

 Pathways

 Pathways is a virtual directory that allows local Family Physicians and providers to identify and access resources, supports and services for their patients on a variety of healthcare related concerns.
 It is a tool used by Physicians and Specialists for referral resources, wait times, and has been proven to play an important role in the coordination of care between providers.
 Data pulled from the FNW Pathways site from August 2019 shows the page views of PCN related referral supports as well as details the rapid increase in Covid-19 supports since March 2020.